pmhsfelix/course-docker/README.md

 c88e73b5e2a3        ubuntu              "/bin/bash"         7 seconds ago       Up 5 seconds                            container-ubuntu-1
 ```

-Run something inside the container using the [`exec`](https://docs.docker.com/engine/reference/commandline/exec/) command.
+Run a command inside the container using the [`exec`](https://docs.docker.com/engine/reference/commandline/exec/) command.

 ```
 docker exec -ti container-ubuntu-1 bash
 ```

-This runs `bash` inside the container and provides an interactive terminal to it
+This runs the `bash` command inside the container and provides an interactive terminal to it
 Running some commands on that terminal (e.g.  `whoami`, `pwd`, `cat /etc/os-release`, `ps -aux`) produces the following:

 ```